arnaud4d/documentation/docs/API/4DNetkit.md

 When requesting access on behalf of a user ("signedIn" mode) the command opens a web browser to request authorization.

+In "signedIn" mode, when `.getToken()` is called, a web server included in 4D NetKit starts automatically on the port specified in the redirectURI parameter of the Auth2Provider object.
+This web server intercepts the provider's authentication response and displays it in the browser.

 # Tutorial : Authenticate to the Microsoft Graph API with 4D Netkit and send an email using the SMTP transporter class

 ## Objectives